cmanzi00/cosc-241-final-project/README.md

 # CNN Trained Digit Classification Model w/ Sudoku Solver

 This project trains a CNN model to classify digits, enabling it to extract Sudoku puzzles from images and solve them programmatically using the Z3 Solver.
+This project is accompanied by the following [report](https://github.com/user/repo/blob/branch/other_file.md)

 ---